abubinski/azure-aks-docs/articles/aks/migrate-from-autoscaler-to-node-auto-provision.md

 >[!NOTE]
-> Unlike cluster autoscaler, NAP does not use Azure CLI commands to manage node behavior, so all decision making for NAP-managed nodes is determiend by the CRDs.
+> Unlike cluster autoscaler, NAP doesn't use Azure CLI commands to manage node behavior, so all decision making for NAP-managed nodes is determined by the CRDs.
 > For more on configuring your cluster specifications for NAP, visit our [NodePool documentation](./node-auto-provisioning-node-pools.md) and [AKSNodeClass documentation](./node-auto-provisioning-aksnodeclass.md).

 ## Before you begin